dgdekoning/myFAIR-iKnowIT/README.md

     * Select the folder where your datafiles are located and click "See files".
     * You will now see the two files you added to this folder in step 6.
     * Choose which file is your datafile (vcf file) and which file is your metadata (ped file).
-    * Click "Make Turtle" to start the creation of new triples and store them in the Fuseki server.
+    * Click "Store Triples" to start the creation of new triples and store them in the Fuseki server.
     * If you are using the GEO data matrix, please choose the "datafile" option for all data matrix files you want to upload.
-If you do not have a metadata file, click "Make Turtle".
-If you already have a metadata file please select "metadata" for that file and then click "Make Turtle".
+If you do not have a metadata file, click "Store Triples".
+If you already have a metadata file please select "metadata" for that file and then click "Store Triples".
     * You will be send back to the homepage.

 10. Find your files or samples: